-As part of the celebrations surrounding the bicentennial of George Washington's birth, the George Washington Mason National Memorial is dedicated a top Shuter's Hill.
+As part of the celebrations surrounding the bicentennial of George Washington's birth, the George Washington Masonic National Memorial is dedicated a top Shuter's Hill.
 George Washington Memorial Parkway opens, connecting Washington D.C., with Mount Vernon and using Washington Street as its course through Alexandria.

 Civil Rights Movement Begins

 Attorney Samuel W. Tucker leads five young African Americans to participate in a "sit in" at the segregated Barrett Library on Queen Street, the first organized act of the Civil Rights movement.